gbowne1/SavvyBudget/README.md

 # SavvyBudget

-A budget and expenses and bill tracking applicatoion for non commercial use in the home and for personal use.
+A budget, expenses, and bill tracking application for non-commercial home and personal use.

-use
+## Technologies Used

 This app is made with: